 PSYC 391: Practicum is an experiential learning opportunity for students interested in a hands-on placement in an agency or setting involved in human service work.
 It allows students to see how the knowledge, methods and models they have been studying in the classroom apply in real life situations.
 Such practical experience is especially valuable both for students who intend to seek employment in a human service area and for those considering graduate school in clinical or counseling psychology, social work, addictions counseling and similar helping professions.

-- have sufficient background in psychology (normally a junior or senior).
+- A sufficient background in psychology (normally a junior or senior).

-- develop a list of practicum objectives, in conjunction with the Psychology department practicum supervisor (currently Dr. Christina DeVita).
+- Develop a list of practicum objectives, in conjunction with the Psychology department practicum supervisor (currently Dr. Casey Trainor).

 Practicums may be taken for 2, 3 or 4 credits.
 Each credit hour requires 40 hours of in-agency time under the supervision of agency staff.
 A typical 3-credit practicum requires 120 hours of time in-agency (approximately 9-10 hours per week in a semester or 30+ hours per week in J-term).
 Practicum schedule will be arranged in conjunction with the practicum agency based on students' schedules and the program of the agency.